 You love them, and their love for you is unquestionable.
 This characteristic defines dogs as a species.

-Letting them have time outside is a necessity for many reasons – especially for those dogs who aren’t trained for potty pads or DoggieLawns – but you likely also want to give them time in the yard just to enjoy himself.
+Letting them have time outside is a necessity for many reason—especially for those dogs who aren’t used to puppy training pads or DoggieLawns—but you likely also want to give them time in the yard just to enjoy himself.